 - If you’d like to use TrainTool in your teaching, please follow these steps:

-- Send an e-mail to firstname.lastname@example.org (of fill out the contact form) in which you state that you want to start using TrainTool and state your educational goal that you want to reach using TrainTool.
+- Fill out the contact form in which you state that you want to start using TrainTool and state your educational goal that you want to reach using TrainTool.

 - Educate-it will contact you to plan an individual appointment about the use of TrainTool in your education.